lamps-wg/csr-attestation/draft-ounsworth-csr-attestation.md

 structure that may be used to carry key attestation statements, signatures and related data.

-With these extensions a Certification Authority (CA) has additional information about whether to issuer a certificate and what information to populate into the certificate.
+With these attributes, an RA or CA  has additional information about whether to issuer a certificate and what information to populate into the certificate.
 The scope of this document is, however, limited to the transport of evidence via a CSR.
 A supplementary document